Pale Rider: Plot

 Stockburn and his deputies arrive in LaHood.
 Coy gives him a rough description of the Preacher, which startles Stockburn, because the man Coy is describing is dead.
 Spider Conway, one of the miners and Coy's former partner, discovers a large gold nugget in the dry creek bed and rides into town with his teenage sons, where he yells drunken abuse at LaHood from the street.
-Stockburn and his deputies gun him down, and Stockburn sends a message that he wants Preacher to meet him in town the next morning.
+Stockburn and his deputies gun him down, with Stockburn himself shooting Spider in the head.
+Stockburn sends a message that he wants Preacher to meet him in town the next morning.
 Sarah begs Preacher not to go, and tells him she will marry Hull, despite her feelings for Preacher.

 The following day, Preacher and Hull blow up LaHood's mining site with dynamite.
 To stop Hull from following him, Preacher scares off Hull's horse and rides into town alone.
-In the gunfight that follows, he kills all but the two of LaHood's men who run away, and then, one by one, all six of Stockburn's deputies.
-Finally, Preacher kills Stockburn who recognizes him in disbelief before he is shot in the head.
-LaHood, watching from his office, aims a rifle at the Preacher but is shot dead by Hull.
+In the gunfight that follows, he kills all of LaHood's men when they attack him, except for two who run away.
+Then, one by one, he kills all six of Stockburn's deputies.
+In the final shootout, Stockburn recognizes Preacher in disbelief before he is shot in the chest six times, leaving six exit wounds in his back similar to the wounds on Preacher's back.
+Finally, Preacher kills him with a shot to the head.
+LaHood, watching from his office, aims a rifle at the Preacher but is shot dead by Hull, who walked all the way into town.

 Preacher nods at Hull and rides off toward the snow-capped mountains.
 Megan arrives and, seeing Preacher riding away, shouts her love and thanks to him.